Your Resources

 - Cancer that spreads to other parts of the body, also known as metastasis

-There’s no sure way to prevent lung cancer, however, there are things one can do to reduce the risk:
+While there is no guaranteed way to prevent lung cancer, there are steps you can take to answer your risk:

 - Avoid smoking – If you’ve never smoked, don’t start, and if you do smoke, quit now

-- Avoid secondhand smoke – If you live or work with someone who smokes, ask them to quit or at least smoke outside so you do not inhale secondhand smoke
+- Avoid secondhand smoke – If you live or work with someone who smokes, ask them to quit or at least smoke outside to reduce your exposure.

-- Test your home for radon – High radon levels can be remedied to make your home safer
+- Test your home for radon – High radon levels are a known risk factor.
+If your home has high radon levels, there are ways to fix it and make your space safer.

-Exercise regularly – Try to exercise most days of the week
+- Exercise Regularly – Aim to get moving most days of the week to help improve your overall health.